devesshhh/databricks-ml-certification/README.md

 ## 📘 About This Repo

 This repository contains hands-on notebooks I completed while preparing for the **Databricks Machine Learning Associate Certification**.
-Most labs were from Databricks Academy’s guided exercises (fill-in-the-blank format), but all work was implemented manually and tested on the platform.

 ---